-Orion Enigneered Carbons is the only supplier producing Carbon Black in four different production processes.
-With the Furnace Black-, the Gas Black-, the Lamp Black- and Thermal Black-processes we are able to offer a broader Carbon Black portfolio than any other supplier.
+Orion Enigneered Carbons is the only supplier producing Carbon Black in five different production processes.
+With the Furnace Black-, the Gas Black-, the Lamp Black-, the Thermal Black-, and the Acetylene Black-processes we are able to offer a broader Carbon Black portfolio than any other supplier.

 Carbon Black is produced either by a thermal oxidative process or by a thermal decomposition.
 The former involves the incomplete combustion of the feedstock while the latter splits the feedstock into its two components: carbon and hydrogen.
 Every Carbon Black production method is based on those two fundamentals.

 The hydrocarbon is either liquid or gaseous.
 The liquid form is from coal/coal tar distillates or crude oil processing and is known generically as Carbon Black Oil (CBO).
 The Thermal Black Process uses natural gas as hydrocarbon source.

 The Furnace Black process is the most common production method of Carbon Black.
 It uses liquid hydrocarbons as feedstock and natural gas as heat source.
 The Furnace Black method offers a great flexibility in producing a multitude of Carbon Blacks without the need to change equipment or feedstock.
 In addition, the Furnace Black process offers the best environmental and work safety benefits as it is fully enclosed, reducing the emission of process gases and dust to a minimum.
 The final product is sold either in powdered form or further processed to pellets and is used in many manufacturing industries.